publiccodenet/about/organization/remuneration-policy.md

 ## Board of directors

 Members of the Board of directors are not paid for their work as directors.
-A director may separately be hired and paid by the Foundation for work carried out in a different role (for example, Chief Executive Officer).
+A director may separately be hired and paid by the Foundation for Public Code for work carried out in a different role (for example as a manager or contractor).
 The Foundation will reimburse directors for expenses incurred as a result of their role as director of the Foundation.

 ## Volunteers